Vassily Balabanov

-Vasily Vasilyevich Balabanov (Note: Variously transliterated, such as Vassily Vassilievich and Vasile Vasilivich) (Василий Васильевич Балабанов; 30 January 1873 - 27 January 1947) was a former governor of Turkestan in Imperial Russia, a governor of Semirechye, an SR and a commissar of the Russian Provisional Government.
+Vasily Vasilyevich Balabanov (Note: Variously transliterated, such as Vassily Vassilievich and Vasile Vasilivich) (Васи́лий Васи́льевич Балаба́нов; 30 January 1873 - 27 January 1947) was a former governor of Turkestan in Imperial Russia, a governor of Semirechye, an SR and a commissar of the Russian Provisional Government.

 Biography

 Vasily Balabanov was the third of five children of Vasily Stepanovich Balabanov and Maria Muravskaya.

 In 1892 he was married for the first time.
 In 1894 Balabanov graduated from Moscow University and returned to the family estate in Bakhmut.
 He was noted for being sympathetic to the peasants and helped modernize methods and improve conditions.

 In 1905 he visited Asiatic Russia, impressed with the vastness and available land for the poor Russian peasants.
 He went to Moscow with his idea and came back with the backing of the government.

 Balabanov received the title of 'Minister of Resettlement of Turkestan' and helped the new arrivals settle in the area.

 His first wife died after 4 children (Galina, Sergey, Alexey and Klara) and Balabanov married Anastasia Kvasnicki from Odessa, the daughter of a Jewish merchant with whom he had three children, Vladimir, Basil and Taras.

 In 1913 Balabanov was appointed governor-general of the Turkestan Province.
 He spent time with dignitaries, and had one of the few automobiles in this remote area.
 Although he didn't live in a palace, the official house was large and it had many staff in attendance.

 With the start of World War I in 1914 the Tsar needed soldiers from the peasants and Balabanov had to balance this with keeping enough farmers in the fields to produce enough food for everyone.
 As a result few staff were available to take care of his offices and home.
 In 1915 his 18 year old nanny was pregnant and his wife left.
 His nanny Vera Afanaseva continued to care for his children who were not allowed to leave.